KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ## Monday

+### Meeting the New Django Fellow Natalia Bidart

 On Monday, I ate breakfast with our new [Django Fellow Natalia Bidart](https://www.djangoproject.com/weblog/2023/mar/31/welcome-our-new-fellow-natalia-bidart/).
 I was thrilled to meet her!
 We talked about our work, what her experience has been like so far as a Django Fellow, and she introduced me to the art of drinking [maté](https://en.wikipedia.org/wiki/Mate_(drink)).

+### Kojo Idressa and Peter Grandstaff Kick Off the Conference

 Kojo Idressa kicked of the conference with the the kind of [Orientation and Welcome](https://2023.djangocon.us/talks/orientation-and-welcome/) that only he can deliver.